caffemisto/Audacity-A-B-Test/Test.md

-Udacity Data Analyst Nanodegree - Project 7 - A/B Testing - Timothy Najmolhoda
+Udacity Data Analyst Nanodegree<br>
+Project 7 - A/B Testing<br>
+Timothy Najmolhoda

 This file contains the qualitative and quantitative analysis concerning our A/B Test.